BoxBunny/HoTube/README.md

 # HoTube
-Cloning YouTube with vanilaJs and node.js for Full-Stack
+Cloning YouTube with vanila JS and node.js for Full-Stack

 # Back-End